Best New Movies on Netflix This Week: July 9th, 2022

 Jordan Fisher has been a regular fixture on Netlfix thanks to his voice acting talents in She-Ra and the Princesses of Power, and Archibald’s Next Big Thing.
 But on screen, Netflix subscribers should recognize Fisher as John Ambrose from To All the Boys: P.S.
 I Still Love You.

-Claire and Aidan who after making a pact that they would break up before college, find themselves retracing the steps of their relationship on their last evening as a couple.
+Claire and Aidan, who have made a pact that they would break up before college, find themselves retracing the steps of their relationship on their last evening as a couple.
 The epic date leads them to familiar landmarks, and unexpected places, and causes them to question whether high school love is meant to last.

 Girl in the Picture (2022) N